isaacangello/laravel7-docker/README.md

 laravel environment variables
 Laravel environment variables are referenced in the [laravel 7](https://laravel.com/docs/7.x/configuration#environment-configuration) documentation, despite
-If the variables do not prevent the compilation of the docker image, it is advisable that you configure the values ​​to access the database.
+If the variables do not prevent the compilation of the docker image, it is advisable that you configure the values to access the database.

     DB_CONNECTION=mysql
     DB_HOST=dbhost